Current Number Plates: 2001 to Present

 - Be easier to remember.

-- Have enough combinations to last the intended period of use.
+- Have enough combinations to last the intended period of use (longer than the previous Prefix system)

 - Still fit into the existing plate dimensions.

-It was hoped that a logically designed layout would help people remember plates involved in accidents and crime and thus help the law enforcement authorities.
-Our current car registration system was introduced to Great Britain in 2001.
-Reading from left to right, the seven characters of the Current plate format are formed from:
+It was hoped that a logically designed layout of 7 characters would help people remember plates involved in accidents and crime and thus help the law enforcement authorities.
+They seven characters of the Current plate format are formed from:

 - Two letters often called the local memory tag; this shows the area of issue.